-- Weekly assignments will consist of some combination of readings, writing, and exercises, and work on your group projects. - All readings will be posted on Sakai; there is no textbook. - You may submit assignments up to one week late only if you have received advance permission from me.
-Some credit will be deducted. - You will be a member of two different teams during the course.
-Each team will be required to do a project.
-Further details will be given in class and on Sakai.
+- Weekly assignments will consist of some combination of readings, writing, and exercises, and work on your group projects. - All readings will be posted on Canvas; there is no textbook. - Late assignments are not accepted unless you promptly report an emergency that prevents you from meeting the deadline to Professor Dwyer and receive special permission from him. - You may resubmit one assignment for grade reconsideration for this course.

-• There will be three short quizzes (~20 minutes each).
-There will also be a final case analysis, done individually online during the week after the last class.
+- Requests for regrading must be submitted within one week of receiving your grade for the assignment - Requests must be submitted via email to Prof. Dwyer and the Teaching Assistant(s) - You will be a member of two different teams during the course.
+Each team will be required to complete a project.
+Further details will be given in class and on Canvas. - There will be three short quizzes (~20 minutes each).